wakeupthecat/gastona/README.md

 I start saying there are two variants of gastona, well a third variant is growing right now and it is a javascript library.

-If the scripting language turns out to be useful and convenient, could we use it also for rendering our application in a browser?
+If the gastona language turns out to be useful and convenient, could it be used for rendering our application in a browser as well?

 The answer is yes, jGastona.js and the family Eva.js, EvaLayout.js and LayoutManager.js can do that.
 These are pure javascript libraries that implement Gastona for a browser.
-Not thought to be one to one compatible with the java variants, which is not possible and also not needed, but just as an alternative for developing browser applications.
+While respect to javaj (GUI) and data there are clear resemblances, the listix commands are actually not implemented in js, instead all listix formats only on javascript code.

-It is possible to use ajax methods with jGastona to do dynamic web applications using an http server, for example the Gastona mini http server MICOHTTP.
-But now for this demo let's use following static html
+It would be possible to do a dynamic page with jGastona using AJAX for instance driven by the gastona integrated HTTTP server MICOHTTP.
+But for the demo we just make a static html

       <html><body>
       <script src="jGastonaEva-min.js"> </script>